RuijunWu1999/fightNgrams/README.md

 • How to run your trainer and spell checker

-to Run Trainer:
+Updated 2023 March 21

+Due to updates of some aspects of software enivronment:

+For cmd, python3 no longer available, but simply python still works

+Due to modifed argprase settings for boolean disabled flexible coding of "True" or "False"

+trainer:

+for cmd:

-corpus mode : python3 trainer.py example.pkl "Brown" -n 3
+corpus mode : python trainer.py example.pkl -c "Brown" -n 3

-arpabetmode : python3 trainer.py example.pkl "X" --arpabetmode -n 2
+arpabetmode : python trainer.py example.pkl "X" --arpabetmode -n 2

-to Run SpellChecker:
+for pycharm, edit run configuration:

+corpus mode : enter (example.pkl -c "Brown" -n 3) in parameter

+arpabetmode : enter (example.pkl "X" --arpabetmode -n 2) in parameter

+spellchecker:

+for cmd:

+cases with boolean "False" for interactive,

+python spellchecker.py "example.pkl" "testinputs.txt" "testoutputs.txt"

+cases with boolean "True" for interactive,

-python3 spellchecker.py "example-tri.pkl" "testinputs.txt" "testoutputs.txt" False
+python spellchecker.py "example.pkl" "testinputs.txt" "testoutputs.txt" --interactive

+for pycharm, edit run configuration:

+cases with boolean "False" for interactive,

+enter ("example.pkl" "testinputs.txt" "testoutputs.txt") in parameter

+cases with boolean "True" for interactive,

+enter ("example.pkl" "testinputs.txt" "testoutputs.txt" --interactive) in parameter

+For ordinary purpose:

-The last parameter has to be FALSE, since the interactive function not implemented.
+"--interactive" shouldn't be assigned, since the interactive function not implemented.

 • Which extras you implemented